Deploy Rollback Policy: The 30-Second Test

 Why 30 seconds

-Most teams have rollback tested once a year.
-The number is always larger than expected.
+- Most teams test once a year.
+The number is always larger than expected; testing more often shrinks it.

 Four properties of fast rollback